Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 $$

-$\Omega_\text{raw}$ will be a choppy and noisy signal due to the derivative operation.
+$\Omega_\text{raw}$ will be a choppy and noisy signal due to the derivative operation and the digital nature of the incremental encoder.
 A low pass filter may be applied to this signal as shown below to get a filtered speed, $\Omega_\text{lpf}$.
 The user may select an appropriate bandwidth, $\omega_b$ for the low pass filter to eliminate the noise introduced by the derivative operation.
+A recommended bandwidth for the low pass filter is 10 Hz.
 However, this signal will always be a lagging estimate of the actual rotor speed due to the characterstics of a low pass filter.

 $$
  \Omega_\text{lpf}[k] =  \Omega_\text{raw}[k](1 - e^{\omega_b T_s}) + \Omega_\text{lpf}[k-1]e^{\omega_b T_s}